ariary/notionterm/README.md

 You will need to set API key and notion page URL using either env var (`NOTION_TOKEN` & `NOTION_PAGE_URL`) or flags (`--token` & `--page-url`)

 ### "All-inclusive" build
-Embed directly the notion integration API token and notion page url in the binary. *⚠️ everybody with access to the binary can retrived the token.
+Embed directly the notion integration API token and notion page url in the binary. *⚠️ everybody with access to the binary can retrieved the token.
 For security reason don't share it and remove it after use.*

 Set according env var:
 ```shell